meltingice/nanocrawler/README.md

 First, clone this repository onto the server where you intend to host the site.
 It doesn't have to be the same server as the Nano node, but it certainly can be if you want to.

+Run `yarn` to install dependencies.

-Once the project is cloned, there are 2 config files you need to update.
+There are 2 config files you need to update.

 ### API Server Config